apereo/cas/docs/cas-server-documentation/authentication/Configuring-Authentication-Events.md

 To learn how to configure database drivers, [please see this guide](../installation/JDBC-Drivers.html).

-{% include casproperties.html properties="cas.events.enabled,cas.events.track-geolocation,cas.events.track-configuration-modifications" %}
+{% include casproperties.html properties="cas.events.core." %}

 ## Recorded Data